Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-52nYaN8imgo,332.44,343.44.md

 ### Transcript

-> la-dee-da in the background la-de-da-de-da in the [ __ ] background the Galata die in the background like la-dee-da in the background
+> la-dee-da in the background la-de-da-de-da in the [ __ ] background the Galata die in the background like la-dee-da in the background [ __ ] I'm looking at you I should look in